Ordinance C1 - Financial Matters

 Director of HR

-16. If the actual or suspected incident concerns or implicates the Chief Financial Officer or a member of the College Cabinet or of the Provost's Board, it should be reported without delay to the President, Chairman of Council and Chairman of the Audit Committee.
-Should the incident concern or implicate any other member of the project group, the College Secretary & Registrar will appoint a suitable substitute.
-If the incident concerns or implicates the College Secretary & Registrar, the Chief Financial Officer will be responsible for implementing this Fraud Response Plan.
+16. If the actual or suspected incident concerns or implicates the Chief Financial Officer or a member of the President’s Board or of the Provost’s Board, it should be reported without delay to the President, Chair of Council and Chair of the Audit & Risk Committee.
+Should the incident concern or implicate any other member of the project group, the College Secretary will appoint a suitable substitute.
+If the incident concerns or implicates the College Secretary, the Chief Financial Officer will be responsible for implementing this Fraud Response Plan.

 18. On the decision being made that an investigation will be undertaken, the Internal Audit Manager will either undertake, or nominate an appropriately qualified investigator to undertake, the investigation.
 The investigation will consist of, but not be limited to, the interviewing of all necessary witnesses by the investigator, and the collection and analysis of all relevant records available.